 Answer: Cauliflower is so beneficial to your health because it is rich in essential vitamins such as vitamin C and vitamin K. Cauliflower is also a very dense source of fiber, manganese, and antioxidants, all of which are important in maintaining good health.
 These components all work synergistically to help your body run at an optimum level if consumed as part of a healthy and balanced diet.

 “What parts of the cauliflower do I eat?”

 This question came in from Samuel J. of Santa Clause, AZ.

 Answer: Traditionally, most people will eat the cauliflower florets, which are essentially the white, bulbous parts of the plant.
-This being said, the stem as well as the leaves are also edible and rich in nutrients.
-If the stems and leaves don’t appeal to you, make sure you either dump them into your compost bin, or better yet, toss them into your chicken coop – your girls will love munching on your leftover cauliflower treats.
-Personally, I love to use the stems of Cauliflower and Broccoli to make Cole slaw.
+However, both the stem and leaves are also edible and rich in nutrients.
+If the stems and leaves don’t appeal to you, make sure you either dump them into your compost bin or, better yet, toss them into your chicken coop—your girls will love munching on your leftover cauliflower treats!
+Personally, I love to use the stems of cauliflower and broccoli to make coleslaw.